handcock/ruf/README.md

 help(ruf.fit)
 ```

-### Case study: The resource utilizatino of Bird D412
+### Case study: The resource utilization of Bird D412

 As an example, below is an R program to reconstruct the analysis in the paper.
 It estimates the parameters of the model and related measures of